PM Modi launches Indian Space Association

 New Delhi:

-He cited examples of the use of geo-tagging of housing units for the poor, roads and other infrastructure projects, how development projects are being monitored by satellite imaging or even how space technology is being used in settlement of Pradhan Mantri Fasal Bima Yojna (crop insurance) claims.
+He cited examples of the use of geo-tagging of housing units for the poor, roads, and other infrastructure projects, how development projects are being monitored by satellite imaging or even how space technology is being used in the settlement of Pradhan Mantri Fasal Bima Yojna (crop insurance) claims.

 The ISpA is represented by leading homegrown and global corporations with advanced capabilities in space and satellite technologies.
 Its founding members include Larson & Toubro, Nelco (Tata Group), OneWeb, Bharti Airtel, Mapmyindia, Walchandnagar Industries and Ananth Technology Limited.
 Other core members include Godrej, Hughes India, Azista-BST Aerospace Private Limited, BEL, Centum Electronics and Maxar India.
 The Prime Minister also interacted with representatives of the space industry on the occasion.